yamanidev/mohamedyamani.com/src/content/blog/what-is-programming.md

 ---
-title: 'What is Programming? 👩‍💻'
+title: "What is Programming? 👩‍💻"
-description: 'My first blog article where I introduce what programming is in practical terms as well as some valuable tips.'
+description: "My first blog article where I introduce what programming is in practical terms as well as some valuable tips."
 canonicalUrl: "https://mohamedyamani.com/blog/what-is-programming/"
 pubDate: 2021-01-29
 image: "/images/thumbnails/what-is-programming.jpg"